msupply-foundation/conforma-server/documentation/Data-View-Filters.md

 }
 ```

 Clearly this is not filterable in any meaningful way with simple database queries.
-So we've provided a mechanism by with complex data values can be converted into more easily parse-able objects, such as plain text or numbers.
+So we've provided a mechanism by which complex data values can be converted into more easily parse-able objects, such as plain text or numbers.

 We can define "filter data" columns, which are defined like so:

 - an extra column definition in `data_view_column_definitions`.
 It's just the same as other definitions, but the `column_name` field should have the suffix `FilterData` to be recognised by the system as a filter data column.
 - there are two fields in `data_view_column_definitions` that are of relevance:
   - `filter_expression`: an [evaluator](Query-Syntax.md) expression defining the value for the filter data column.
 It's essentially the same as the [`value_expression` column](Data-View.md#data_view_column_definition-table) in that it takes the current record as the evaluator "objects" parameter.
   - `filter_data_type`: this tells the script that creates the filter data columns what data type to use.
 Normally it will be text ("varchar") as that's by far the easiest to work with, which is the default, so you won't need to enter anything in this column most of the time.
-In theory, this could be any Postgres type, but the only other data types that have been proven to work reliably are "integer" and "boolean".
+In theory, this could be any Postgres type, but the only other data types that have been proven to work reliably so far are "integer" and "boolean".
 - an additional column is added to the data table in question, with this "FilterData" (or "filter_data" in postgres) suffix, with these computed values entered into it.

 #### Filter data example

-Say we have a "product" table with a "manufacturers_list" that stores a listBuilder response in it:
+Say we have a "product" table with a "manufacturers_list" field that stores a listBuilder response in it:

 ```
 {